-PURAKAUNUI FALLS Catlins in New Zealand – Ultimate Guide
+Beautiful PURAKAUNUI FALLS in The Catlins in New Zealand

-The Purakaunui Falls are a beautiful three tiered waterfall in the Catlins surrounded by native forest.
-After a short walk through the mature beech forest you will get to the viewing platform of Purakaunui Falls.
-This 15 minute return track is easy to follow and only has some stairs down to the waterfall at the end.
-The Purakaunui Falls are some of the most famous Catlins waterfalls and even some of New Zealands most photographed waterfall!
-With 20 metres height over 3 tiers it isn’t the highest waterfall in New Zealand, but because of it’s different tiers and the way the water is falling down the rocks, it’s definitely one of the most beautiful!
+The Purakaunui Falls are a beautiful three-tiered waterfall in the Catlins surrounded by native forest.
+After a short walk through the mature beech forest, you will get to the viewing platform of Purakaunui Falls.
+This 15-minute return track is easy to follow and only has some stairs down to the waterfall at the end.
+The Purakaunui Falls are some of the most famous Catlins waterfalls and even some of New Zealand’s most photographed waterfalls!
+With 20 meters in height over 3 tiers, it isn’t the highest waterfall in New Zealand, but because of its different tiers and the way the water is falling down the rocks, it’s definitely one of the most beautiful!
 Find in this complete guide everything about Purakaunui Falls in The Catlins.

 So enjoy the drive to Purakaunui Falls and don’t forget to watch the signs!
-The falls are signposted at both turn offs coming from Owaka and Warnock Road.
-Once you reach the spacious car park you will see the trailhead clearly signposted.
-There are toilets and a picnic area at the parking lot and some information panels about the falls.
+The falls are signposted at both turn-offs coming from Owaka and Warnock Road.
+Once you reach the spacious car park you will see the trailhead signposted.
+There are toilets, a picnic area at the parking lot and some information panels about the falls.

-Visiting the Purakaunui Falls is some of the best things you can do in the Catlins coastal area.
-However depending the seasons, there is definitely a best time to visit the falls.
-Generally the best time to visit the falls are from March through November when there is enough water to keep the fall running in great shape.
+Visiting the Purakaunui Falls is one of the best things you can do in the Catlins coastal area.
+Generally, the best time to visit the Purakaunui Falls is from March through November when there is enough water to keep the fall running in great shape.

-For photographers the best time would be late autumn which is April, May, when the waterfall is accompanied by colorful trees.
+For photographers, the best time would be late autumn which is April, May, when the waterfall is surrounded by colorful fall foliage.

 What to expect at Purakaunui Falls